dortania/OpenCore-Post-Install/misc/msr-lock.md

 1. [Use the DEBUG version of OpenCore and check what the log says about CFG Lock](#checking-via-opencore-logs)
 2. [Use a tool called `VerifyMsrE2` which will speed up the whole checking process](#checking-via-verifymsre2)

 ### Checking via OpenCore logs

-For users who prefer using DEBUG release, you'll want to enabe the DEBUG variant of OpenCore with `Target` set to `67` and boot OpenCore.
+For users who prefer using DEBUG release, you'll want to enable the DEBUG variant of OpenCore with `Target` set to `67` and boot OpenCore.
 This should provide you with a file in the format of `opencore-YYYY-MM-DD-hhmmss.txt` on the root of the drive.

 Within this file, search for `OCCPU: EIST CFG Lock`: